This collection of resources will help you work with your students on the close reading skill of synthesizing informational text.

 The more the students see good examples, the easier the process will become.

-One text that might be of high interest to your students and provide a good example of how thinking can change while reading is the book It’s Disgusting and We Ate It by James Solheim.
+We like to start with the book It’s Disgusting and We Ate It by James Solheim.
 This book is great for thinking about how schema plays a role in synthesizing as we read.

 Have them record their answers on Post-Its and place them on the board for discussion.

 Next, read the indicated page aloud from the book.
-If the students’ thinking changed as a result of what you read, have them remove their Post-It from the board and share with the class what about the reading changed their opinion r thoughts.
-Then focus on those whose answers didn’t necessarily change, but whose thinking was impacted in some way by what you read aloud.
+If the students’ thinking changed as a result of what you read, have them remove their Post-It from the board.
+They can share with the class what about the reading changed their opinion r thoughts.
+Then focus on those whose answers didn’t change, but whose thinking was impacted in some way by what you read.

-Do this with a few more of the questions to help them understand how their background knowledge and new learning play a pivotal role in how their thinking changes.
+Do this with a few more of the questions to help them understand how their background knowledge and new learning help their thinking change.

 This activity comes with a Synthesizing Practice graphic organizer.
-(One has been titled with this book and we have provided one without so it can be used with other texts.)
-If you prefer, this book could simply be a read aloud and discussion instead of a writing activity.
+(One has the book title and one does not so it can be used with other texts.)

 Focus on Central Ideas

-For your class discussion pose a question such as “How does my background knowledge help me understand the main ideas or the topic?”
+For a discussion pose a question such as “How does my background knowledge help me understand the main ideas or the topic?”

-Our “Think, Pair & Share Your Synthesizing” organizer encourages confidence with this strategy and also shows students how talking with others about their reading can influence their thoughts and opinions about texts as well.
+- Show students how talking with others about their reading can influence their thoughts and opinions about texts.

 Organizing My Thinking

-One final organizer we have created puts all of the pieces of synthesizing in one spot, including connections students have made while reading.
+- One final organizer puts all of the pieces of synthesizing in one spot, including connections students have made.